 Malaysian Real Estate Investment

 Despite these favorable outcomes, there are several risks that investors should carefully consider.
-Government attempts to make housing more affordable has led to an oversupply at times, while there were new restrictions on foreign buying put in place during the economic crisis that began in 2008.
-And finally, the rental market remains very small relative to the U.S.
+Government attempts to make housing more affordable have led to an oversupply while there were new restrictions on foreign buying put in place during the economic crisis that began in 2008.
+The rental market also remains very small relative to the U.S.